 Re-nesting Strategies

-Parent birds will recognize their nestlings by the sound of their voices.
-If the substitute nest is near the original nest, the parents will hear their babies calling from the substitute nest.
-After placing the nestlings in the substitute nest and securing the nest to the tree, it is time to patiently wait and watch.
+A substitute nest can be created after the original nest was destroyed.
+Parent birds will recognize their nestlings by the sound of their feeding calls.
+After placing the baby birds in the substitute nest and securing the nest to the tree, it is time to patiently wait and watch.
 The parents must feel safe before visiting the substitute nest.
 Therefore, it is important to minimize activity.
 Sometimes it is possible to watch the nest from a window or a parked car.
 It may take an hour or more before the parents begin venturing closer and closer to the substitute nest.
 If the parents have not attempted to feed their nestling in the substitute nest after two hours, it is time to call a wildlife rehabilitator for further instructions.
-If the parents begin to feed the nestling, congratulate yourself on re-uniting the family!